daveprowse/tac-course/lesson-13/importing-infrastructure/importing-infrastructure.md

-# terraform import
+# Importing Infrastructure
 It is possible to import existing infrastructure into your current configuration (state file).
-This optional lab shows the basics of how to do this.
+This lab shows the basics of how to do this.
 Let's use an AWS instance as an example.

 1. Create an AWS instance.